Bobby Fischer: Opening theory

 Fischer's opening repertoire was narrow in some ways.
 As White, Fischer almost exclusively played 1.e4, calling it "best by test", throughout his career.
 He played 1.d4 only once in a serious game, during a blitz tournament.
 In spite of this narrowness, he was considered by some of his rivals to be unpredictable in his opening play, and a difficult opponent to prepare for.
+(Note: "Fischer plays all lines and with his own ideas."
+(Najdorf, p.
+81); "After the text I realized that I had gotten into a prepared variation and that Black has a splendid position."
+(Portisch, p.
+139); "Tremendous, psychologically a master stroke.
+All prepared variations, analysis and psychological preparations for the Sicilian can be completely discarded after the third move!"
+(Ivkov, p.
+149); "Fischer's next move was a surprise for me since I had not seen similar games played by him."
+(Petrosian, p.
+226).)

 As Black, Fischer would usually play the Najdorf Sicilian against 1.e4, and the King's Indian Defense against 1.d4, only rarely venturing into the Nimzo-Indian, Benoni, Grünfeld or Neo-Grünfeld.
 Fischer acknowledged difficulty playing against the Winawer Variation of the French Defense (1.e4 e6 2.d4 d5 3.Nc3 Bb4), but maintained that the Winawer was unsound because it exposed Black's kingside, and that, in his view, "Black was trading off his good bishop with 3...Bb4 and ...Bxc3."
-Later on Fischer said: "I may yet be forced to admit that the Winawer is sound.
+Later on, Fischer said: "I may yet be forced to admit that the Winawer is sound.
 But I doubt it!
 The defense is anti-positional and weakens the K-side."

 Fischer was renowned for his opening preparation and made numerous contributions to chess opening theory.
 He was one of the foremost experts on the Ruy Lopez.
 A line of the Exchange Variation (1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Bxc6 dxc6 5.0-0) is sometimes called the "Fischer Variation" after he successfully resurrected it at the 1966 Havana Olympiad.
 Fischer's lifetime score with the move 5.0-0 in tournament and match games was eight wins, three draws, and no losses (86.36%).